 No-load tests are tests that apply rated voltage in the primary side at the no-load state of the secondary side.
 Current only flows to the primary side in the no-load test, but this current causes excitation and iron loss of the iron core.

 If it is an iron core that has a tripod structure, the magnetic circuit of each phase is not completely equivalent, and thus causes unbalanced current.
-Also, as the iron core uses anisotropic magnetic steel sheets, iron loss will concentrate in the joint of the leg and yoke.

 Iron Loss Current, Magnetization Current

-Excitation conductance, Excitation susceptance
+Excitation conductance, Excitation usceptance

 Excitation conductance and excitation susceptance are shown in table.
-2, and the T-shaped equivalent circuit diagram in the transformer is shown in fig. 4.
-In the no-load test, the circuit constant in the dotted lines are obtained in the equivalent circuit shown in fig. 4.
+2, and the T-shaped equivalent circuit diagram in the transformer is shown in fig. 2.
+In the no-load test, the circuit constant in the dotted lines are obtained in the equivalent circuit shown in fig. 2.
 Voltage decreases due to the primary side coil resistance and the primary side leakage reactance are considered to be sufficiently small, so V’=V is assumed.